 How Much Caffeine?

-According to the product website, each of the 4 different flavors of Right Size Smoothies have the following amounts of caffeine:
+According to the product website, each of the 4 different flavors of Right Size Smoothies has the following amounts of caffeine:

 - Leano Cappuccino: 60 mg caffeine